codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you know Albert Einstein was a real person?
-All this time, I thought he was just a theoretical physicist!
+What do you call a gorilla wearing headphones?
+Anything you'd like, it can't hear you.

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+In programming, what do you call functions with the same name but different implementations?
- 1. Eclair
+ 1. Inheriting
- 2. Froyo
+ 2. Overriding
- 3. Marshmellow
+ 3. Overloading
- 4. Honeycomb
+ 4. Abstracting

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Overloading
 </details>